 Self – Urisponge™

 Copan Self UriSponge™ is a safe and easy-to-use device to collect urine samples.
-Collection can be performed at home in complete privacy, using a non-invasive procedure.
+Collection can be performed at Point of Care in complete privacy, using a non-invasive procedure.

 Analytical performance of HPV assays on vaginal self-collected vs practitioner-collected cervical samples: the SCoPE study